DeFiCh/defichain.com/content/white-paper.en.md

 ### Distribution of Dividends

 Any tokenized asset with return on investment can use the dividends distribution module to create smart contracts that pay out returns on the investment automatically.
-Using the DeFi Blockchain will allow a leap in the functionality of dividends distribution.
+Using DeFiChain will allow a leap in the functionality of dividends distribution.
 It will be possible to implement models similar to today, where payouts are performed on a weekly, monthly, or quarterly basis, or models where payouts are on a daily, hourly or even minute-by-minute basis.

 Distribution of dividends would be relevant in any type of tokenized asset, as described above.
 For example, today, a municipal government might do a bond issue to invest in a wind turbine to supply electricity.
 The government would take care of everything, and repay that bond according to the schedule.
 With distribution of dividends, the community could purchase the wind turbine directly, and distribute the dividends to the investors in the wind turbine.
 Instead of going through the administration required through the centralized authority (government), every citizen who wanted to could invest in that wind turbine, and dividends would be paid according to each person’s contribution to that investment.
 Eliminating overhead and fair distribution of profits would be major benefits for the community owning the wind turbine.
 In this case, the wind turbine is a public good, but it could also simply be a private investment.